-- by a GSK company that is subject to UK or other EU data protection laws, in the EU countries identified below;
+- by a GSK company that is subject to EU data protection laws, in the EU countries identified below;

 - to a country outside the European Economic Area (EEA), where the laws do not provide adequate protection for personal information.

-EU countries where approval has been obtained: GSK has received approval for our BCRs in: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania (R&D only), Slovakia, Slovenia, Spain, Sweden, Switzerland and the UK .
+EU Countries where approval has been obtained: GSK has received approval for our BCRs in: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania (R&D only), Slovakia, Slovenia, Spain, Sweden and Switzerland.

 Out of scope: Our BCRs do not govern the processing and transfer of personal information by our commercial divisions (e.g. personal information relating to consumers, or individuals connected with suppliers to our commercial divisions).
 That information is protected according to different lawful mechanisms.
-They do not cover transfers of personal information by GSK companies located outside the EEA, where they are not subject to EU data protection laws.
+Our EU BCRs do not cover transfers of personal information by GSK companies located outside the EEA, where they are not subject to EU data protection laws.
 Our UK BCRs do not cover transfers of personal information by GSK companies located outside the UK, where they are not subject to UK data protection laws.

 GSK companies covered by the BCR: Our BCRs are binding on all our group companies that have signed the intra-group agreement mentioned above.
 GlaxoSmithKline (Ireland) Limited, an Irish company, has overall responsibility for ensuring that other group companies around the world comply with the EU BCRs, including remedying breaches of the EU BCRs.
-GlaxoSmithKline plc, a UK company, has overall responsibility for ensuring that other group companies around the world comply with the BCRs, including remedying breaches of the BCRs.Back to top
+GlaxoSmithKline plc, a UK company, has overall responsibility for ensuring that other group companies around the world comply with the UK BCRs, including remedying breaches of the UK BCRs.Back to top

 1. We process personal information fairly and lawfully

 We will comply with applicable laws relating to processing personal information.
-In the event of a conflict between these BCRs and applicable laws, and this is likely to have a substantial adverse effect, including any legally binding requests for the disclosure of personal information by a law enforcement authority or state security body, this shall be reported to the competent supervisory authority.
+In the event of a conflict between these BCRs and applicable laws, which is likely to have a substantial adverse effect, including any legally binding requests for the disclosure of personal information by a law enforcement authority or state security body, this shall be reported to the competent supervisory authority.
 Where applicable law prohibits the relevant group company from making such a notification to the competent supervisory authority then we will use our best efforts to obtain a waiver of this prohibition.